drocheam/optrace/docs/source/usage/elements.rst

 ##################################

-A :class:`Lens <optrace.tracer.geometry.lens.Lens>` consists of two surfaces and a medium with a :class:`RefractionIndex <optrace.tracer.refraction_index.RefractionIndex>` between them.
+A :class:`Lens <optrace.tracer.geometry.lens.Lens>` consists of two surfaces and a medium with a :class:`RefractionIndex <optrace.tracer.refraction_index.RefractionIndex>` inbetween.
-Additionally we need to provide the position and some thickness parameter, that will be explained later.
+Additionally, the position and a thickness parameter is required.

 Example
 ##################################